AndreGuerra123/envision/README.md

   ### How can I use the command line arguments in a directory outside my current directory?

-  - Every CLI function has the --root parameter which can be set to the desired root of the project.
+  - Every CLI function has the --root parameter, which defines the target root of the project.
-  The envision constructor acepts exactly the same argument to define where to look for the envision files.
+  The envision constructor acepts exactly the same argument.

   ### How to change the key password?